Families on brink of eviction, hunger describe nightmare Christmas as $900 billion relief bill hangs in limbo

 Ary Reich says he has lost 15 pounds since March and his mother keeps remarking how thin he looks when they talk on FaceTime.
 Reich said if a stimulus isn’t enacted soon, he will run out of money by February.

 “I often go a day on one or two packets of ramen.
 I am sleeping much less than before because I can no longer afford my insomnia medication,” he said.
-“If it weren’t for my roommate, who is similarly on UI, splitting rent and utilities with me, I would be destitute right now without a place to live.”
+“If it weren’t for my roommate, who is similarly on [Unemployment Insurance], splitting rent and utilities with me, I would be destitute right now without a place to live.”

-Reich graduated from university in May 2019 and was working minimum wage at a nonprofit in New York City before the pandemic hit.
-He was briefly allowed to work from his apartment, but he was laid off in April as his non-profit struggled for survival.
+Reich graduated from New York University in May 2019 and was working for minimum wage at a nonprofit in New York City before the pandemic hit.
+He was briefly allowed to work from his apartment, but he was laid off in April as his nonprofit struggled for survival.
 His application for unemployment was finally approved in June, providing a much-needed lifeline that he has tried to stretch as long as possible.

 “If a stimulus deal goes through with $600 checks, $300 unemployment insurance plus-up, and 11 weeks of extended UI, I will last until May," he wrote in an email.